exactly-once/Home/content/docs/sync-async-boundary.md

 ## Exactly once

-As we stated before times, a successful exactly-once processing strategy depends on the ability to assign unique message ID in a deterministic manner.
+As we stated before (TODO: Link to the previous post), a successful exactly-once processing strategy depends on the ability to assign a unique message ID in a deterministic manner.
 In the sync-async boundary approach the message ID is generated at the boundary based on the identity of the private data set.
 This guarantees that potential duplicates carry the same ID and therefore can be identified at their destination endpoints.

 ## The story continues